 What is a payment gateway?

-The main job of a payment gateway is to validate your customer’s credit card details securely, make sure the funds are available for the payment and get you paid.
+A payment gateway is a tool that securely validates your customer's credit card details, ensuring funds are available for you to get paid.

 What is a merchant account?

-Payment Service Providers (or PSPs) act as both a merchant account and the payment gateway, helping businesses to collect and manage their payments.
+Payment service providers (or PSPs) are companies that provide a variety of services to a business to help them get paid.
+They commonly provide both a merchant account and a payment gateway to a business, helping the business collect and manage its payments.
 Payments go to the PSP and are then transferred on to you.

 How does a payment gateway work?

 Within the process of online payments via credit or debit card, a payment gateway does the following:

 Collection - When your customer navigates to the checkout on your website to enter their credit card details, the payment page will either be provided by your payment gateway or will securely transfer the details to it.

 Transfer - The payment gateway securely transfers your customer's credit card details and details about the transaction to your payment processor (A.K.A. acquirer, acquiring bank, or merchant bank).